Nasser Zefzafi

 Nasser Zefzafi (ⵏⴰⵚⵕ ⵣⵣⴼⵣⴰⴼⵉ; Arabic: ناصر الزفزافي, born on November 4, 1979, in Al Hoceima) is a Moroccan political and human rights activist.
-Known as the "Moroccan Gandhi" for his nonviolent protests.
-He led a popular movement and peaceful protests known as the "Hirak Rif."
+He led a popular movement known as the Hirak Rif, which carried out a series of non-violent protests across the country.

 On May 29, 2017, Zefzafi was arrested by the Moroccan police and charged with a list of crimes that included undermining state security, disrespecting the king, and receiving funds from abroad used for plots to destabilize the country.
 On June 26, 2018, he received a 20-year imprisonment along with the other political activists after numerous cancelled trials since their detention.
 The verdict created waves of social discontent and sparked outrage among Moroccans, including a wave of protests across the country.

+Zefzafi has been compared to several resistance figures, including being called the "Moroccan Gandhi" for his non-violent civil disobedience, as well as being likened to the anti-colonial Rifian leader Abd el-Krim Al-Khattabi.

 Biography

 Nasser Zefzafi was born in 1979 in the city of Al Hoceima in northern Morocco.
 His family was politically active and his great-grandfather Shaikh l-Yazid n-Hajj Hammu was the minister of interior of the Rif Republic under the rule of Abd el-Krim El-Khattabi.
 Zefzafi's father was an activist in the leftist party of National Union of Popular Forces.
 He participated in the 2011–2012 Moroccan protests in Al Hoceima.
 On 26 June 2024, 24 years after leaving school, Nasser Zefzafi earned his baccalaureate in prison, with a major in literature and the humanities with an average score of 14.30, as reported by Zefzafi himself.